Tetrapilus brachiatus

 Tetrapilus brachiatus is a species of flowering plant in the olive family, Oleaceae.
 It grows as a shrub or small tree up to 10 m tall, with a stem diameter of up to 5 cm.
-The twigs are pale brown.
-The flowers are dull white.
+It has pale brown twigs and dull white flowers.
 Fruit ripens to purple-black.
 The specific epithet brachiata is from the Latin meaning 'branched', referring to the decussate inflorescence.
 T. brachiatus is native to China, Thailand, Cambodia, Vietnam, Malaysia and Indonesia.